Where is Jan Aage Fjortoft now?

 He then made a move into broadcasting and was a commentator for Norwegian channel NRK before moving into football punditry for television channels in both Norway and Germany.

-Away from his media duties, Fjortoft is a member of the Norwegian national team’s coaching staff and is also an advisor to the Norwegian Football Association.
+Away from his media duties, Fjortoft is a member of the Norway national team’s coaching staff and is also an advisor to the Norwegian Football Association.

 Regarded as a legend by fans of Swindon Town, the club has a bar and eating area within their hospitality area in the ground named after him.